Joao-Dionisio/Production-maintenance-scheduling-in-complex-machinery/README.md

-# Production-maintenance-scheduling-in-complex-machinery
+# Branch and price for nonlinear production-maintenance scheduling in complex machinery

-Paper and code for the *Production-maintenance scheduling in complex machinery* paper.
+Paper and code for the *Branch and price for nonlinear production-maintenance scheduling in complex machinery* paper.

 The pdf is in the aux folder.